learn-co-curriculum/bootcamp-prep-talking-about-apps-you-ve-built/README.md

 You now have a framework for talking about your apps/projects during interviews.
 If you can cover the five points listed in the objective then you can essentially discuss the full cycle of project development - from ideation to completion.
 This is relevant because this is the cycle of professional project development:

     Idea -> Design -> Implement -> Test -> Iterate

+## Next Steps

+Take some time to reflect on the last application or project you built.
+Ask yourself the questions posed earlier:

+- What problem does the app or project solve? (or what does it measure/identify?)
+- How did you go about architecting it?
+- What are all of its features (including the ones your classmates built)?
+- What challenges did you overcome while building it?
+- Are there any plans for the future of the app or project (what would you add to it next)?

+If you worked on a team project, interview your partners for the answers to “What are all of its features?”.
+Listen to how they describe the app/project and work together to sharpen your responses.
+Make sure to go over these responses with your Career Coach.